This will come as a surprise to a lot of people, but I don't believe that everyone should teach their child how to read.

 1. To compete against other people's kids.

-Our little ones did not sign up to compete with other children.
+Our little ones didn't sign up to compete with other children.
 Learning to read is not a competition, and every child develops at their own pace.
-Teaching your little one to read is a very personal decision based on what’s best for them, not what other parents are doing with their children.
+Teaching your little one to read is a very personal decision based on what's best for them, not what other parents are doing with their children.

-And to keep it real with you: if your goal in teaching your child to read is to somehow make them “better” than someone else’s kid, there’s probably something bigger going on in your life.
+And to keep it real with you: If your goal in teaching your child to read is to somehow make them "better" than someone else's kid, there's probably something bigger going on in your life.

 2. To show off on social media.